 This creamy sun dried tomato chicken and spinach recipe is about to become a staple in your kitchen.
 This one pan meal is so easy to make in just 15 minutes and is so rich and creamy.
 The sauce is made with sun dried tomatoes, cashews, and coconut milk, and this healthy meal is also paleo and Whole30 compliant too.

 Why you will love this recipe:

 - It tastes incredible!
 This tuscan chicken recipe has the most rich and creamy flavour.
 The combination of sun dried tomatoes, cashews, coconut milk and spices creates the most dreamy sauce that is combined with diced chicken breasts, olives and spinach to make it a delicious complete meal.

-- It makes great leftovers and also freezes really well.
-Your meal prep has never been easier!
+- It makes great leftovers and also freezes really well so it's perfect for meal prep.

 - A jar of sun dried tomatoes - this is the key to giving this sun dried tomato chicken recipe that delicious Tuscan flavour.

 - Raw cashews - to give the sauce the most dreamy creamy texture, without any cream or dairy!